17.3 Predefined options

 --show-programs

-Prints the command line of executed external programs.
+Prints the command line of executed external programs on stderr.

 --debug